open-austin/austin-recycles/README.md

 	}

 ## Helpful notes
-* The atx-recycling.html file may be used to test the service response.
+* The atx-recycling.html file may be used to test the service response directly from the open-austin.org server.
+* The atx-recycling-dev.html file is the same as atx-recycling.html, but points to localhost for testing the service in local development.
-* It may be helpful to use the spatialite gui db browser app to browse the raw database tables;
+* It may be helpful to use the spatialite gui db browser app to browse the raw database tables.
+* Check the vendor/README file for instructions for installing the findit-support package.

 ## To-do